Thadzy/Thadzy-Obsidian/Resources/Circular Motion.md

 # Cues
 if object not moving along circular path but have the centripetal acceleration it's still call circular motion?
 Ans
-What is the diffirent of angular velocity and linear v
+What is the different of angular velocity and linear velocity Ans

 # Summary
 ```